 Italian Arm Armor

-In the first quarter of XV century Milanese armorers found out very simple but really functional idea of connection the armor parts by the help of leather band pieces.
+In the first quarter of the XV century, Milanese armorers discovered a very simple but quite functional way of connecting parts of armor with the help of bands of leather.
 Some historians assume that this type of armor connection was requested by fighters due to the specific techniques of Italian fencing.
 These techniques required more freedom of movement and thus armor form was altered to support bodily technique.

-Our new model of Italian Arm armor has anatomically shaped brassards (canons).
-Elbows caps are pointed.
-They are completed with decorative leather trim.
-All segments (biceps part, elbow, forearm) are connected with rivets and band pieces of leather.
-Such type of armor connection provides a very good movability.
-No worries about ripped leather laces during the buhurt fight tournament.
-All connection details are hidden at the inner part of armor.
+Our Italian Arm Armor has anatomically shaped brassards (canons).
+The elbow caps are pointed and complimented with decorative leather trim.
+All segments (biceps, elbow, and forearm) are connected with rivets and bands of leather which provides great range of motion.
+Thanks to this combination, you won’t have any worries about ripped leather laces during buhurt tournaments.
+All of the connecting pieces are hidden in the inner part of the armor.

-This Italian Arm armor is battle ready and can be used for the full contact medieval combat regimented by HMB or IMCF.
+This Italian Arm armor is battle ready and can be used for the full contact medieval combat as regulated by HMB or IMCF.

 Please note that measurements should be with padding/gambeson.